Excel Checkbox: If Checked then Change Cell Color (2 Methods)

 Read More: What Can You Do with Cell Value If Checkbox Is Checked in Excel?

-You can also insert a checkbox from the ActiveX control.
-But, we showed you the Form Control checkbox and its operations.
+You can also insert a checkbox from ActiveX controls.

 You can also change the color of multiple cells if the checkbox is checked.
-Simply, select the range of cells you want to color and follow a similar process in Conditional Formatting.
+Select the range of cells you want to color and follow a similar process in Conditional Formatting.

-You Must save the file in .xlsm format.
+You must save the file in the .xlsm format.

 Related Articles